 \section{Results}

 In this section, we present our measurements of the velocity dispersion tensor in the previously described simulations.
 We first look at the overall magnitude of the velocity dispersion, including environmental dependencies and spectral properties, before we explore its anisotropy and applications on the segmentation of the cosmic web.
-We then study the alignment of the velocity dispersion tensor with the local structure and the tidal field, and measure the influence of small scale perturbations on the large scale properties.
+We then study the alignment of the velocity dispersion tensor with the local structure and the tidal field, and measure the influence of small-scale perturbations on the large-scale properties.